 Valuation Date - The valuation date is the date that all participant and other pertinent information is collected and liabilities are measured.
 This date may not be more than 24 months prior to the beginning of the fiscal year.
-The valuation date for this valuation is January 1, 2012, which is 12 months prior to the beginning of the 2013 fiscal year.
-The valuation date is consistent with the prior valuation completed as of January 1, 2010 for the 2011 and 2012 fiscal years.
-The results of this valuation will be used for the 2013 fiscal year and will be the basis for the 2014 fiscal year.
+The valuation date for this valuation is January 1, 2012, which is 24 months prior to the beginning of the 2014 fiscal year.
 Census data for the next full valuation will be based on a valuation date of January 1, 2014.